Executive Director, Irit Umani

 Operations Coordinator, Lindsey Sermons

 Lindsey is a Chicago-area native who has made Austin her new home over the past two years.
 She completed her undergraduate field placement at Caritas of Austin, where she worked as a case manager to newly-arrived refugee families.
 While earning her MSW from Texas State University, Lindsey completed her final field placement at the Trinity Center.
-She is excited at the opportunity to continue working with our neighbors as she takes on this new role within the center.
-In her newfound spare time, Lindsey enjoys live music, movies, yoga, and playing bass guitar and piano.
+Since joining the staff in 2013, she has taken charge of the kitchen and daily operations in the Center while maintaining a few case management clients.
+In her spare time, Lindsey enjoys live music, movies, yoga, and playing bass guitar and piano.

 Communication/Volunteer Coordinator, Diane Holloway

 Before joining Trinity Center’s staff, Diane was a weekly volunteer for four years and a former Board Member.
 A long-time Austinite who moved here from Washington, D.C., she was a feature reporter and the TV critic for the Austin American-Statesman for three decades.
 Diane then became the communications director for the Travis County Democratic Party.
-A parishioner of St. David’s, she hopes to combine her love for the church, Trinity’s neighbors and volunteers and her communication skills at Trinity Center.
+A parishioner of St. David’s, she combines her love for the church, Trinity’s neighbors and volunteers and her communication skills at Trinity Center.
+Besides recruiting and supervising volunteers, she helps organize events such as the Barbara Jordan Celebration, the Volunteer Appreciation Party and the Neighbors’ Christmas Party.

 Case Management Coordinator, Emily Prince